Table of Contents

 What Does the Lock-up Period Mean for Employees with Stock Options?

-Restrictions imposed during a lock-up period usually apply to any stock options someone has been given as an employee before an IPO.
-Stock options are essentially an agreement with a company that allows its employees to buy stock in the company at a predetermined price.
+Restrictions imposed during a lock-up period usually apply to any stock options employees have been given by the company before an IPO.
+Stock options are essentially an agreement that allows employees to buy stock in the company at a predetermined price.

-It’s possible that the company will issue stock options before it goes public.
-If stock options vest before the IPO, employees may have to wait until after the lock-up period to exercise their options.
-However, stocks may not vest until after the lock-up period, in which case the restrictions don’t have much bearing on the employee’s ability to exercise their stock options.
+If their stock options vest before the IPO, employees may have to wait until after the lock-up period to exercise their options.

 How Does the IPO Lock-Up Period Affect Investors?